rakibalfahad/StabilityPy/blog/feature_selection_reinvented.md

 The example script `examples/gpu_acceleration_example.py` included in our package allows users to run their own benchmarks and compare CPU vs. GPU performance on their specific hardware.

-Whether you're working in bioinformatics, finance, or any field with complex, high-dimensional data, our stability selection package provides a state-of-the-art approach to discovering which features truly matter.

 ## References

 1. Meinshausen, N. and Bühlmann, P. (2010).
 Stability selection.
 Journal of the Royal Statistical Society: Series B (Statistical Methodology), 72(4), pp.417-473.